chezka-gaddi/ProjectX/README.md

 - Modified max radar range to be equal to map width.
 - Changed undestructible object sprite so it no longer looks like destructible objects
 - Added MAXTURNS option into the config file
+- Fixed ramming algorithm.
+If a tank has 1 health and they ram another tank they will die.
+If a tank has more than 1 health and the ramming damage would kill them, there health is instead set to 1.
+- Added support for maps down to 5x5.
+Sizes below 15x9 will fill in missing squares with unpassible objects.

 ## Release 4.01
 ## Fixed